MordechaiHadad/bob/README.md

 Switch to the specified version, will auto-invoke install command if the version is not installed already.

-**Windows side note:** make sure to run the application as administrator to properly switch a version.

 ---

 - `bob install |nightly|stable|<version-string>|<commit-hash>|`